simonsdave/cloudfeaster/README.md

 ## Contributing

 See [these](docs/contributing.md) instructions
-describing how to setup your development environment and start contributing to Cloudfeaster.
+describe how to setup your development environment and start contributing to Cloudfeaster.

 ## Background

-Read [this](docs/story.md) to understand the story behind Cloudfeaster.
+[This](docs/story.md) is the story behind Cloudfeaster.